 Wrangell-St. Elias, in Alaska, is the largest national park in North America - six times the size of Yosemite.
 It encompasses the Chugach, Wrangell and St. Elias mountain ranges and boasts the largest collection of mountains over 4,880 metres (16,000ft) in North America.

 “Wrangell St. Elias is enormous.
 It’s larger than the country of Switzerland and only around 65 people in total live in that area on a year-round basis,” says adventure guide Ryan Romito.
 “Imagine 16 to 18,000 foot mountains out there with large glaciers and icefields.
-And it butts up against Kluane National Park, the largest national park in Canada.
+And it butts up against Kluane National Park, among the largest national parks in Canada.
 So it's just this vast, vast wilderness where you’ll find Alaska’s most iconic wildlife: black bear; brown bear; lynx; dall sheep.”

 It’s larger than the country of Switzerland and only around 65 people in total live in that area on a year-round basis.